 I started to compile my list of what I wanted in a shop, and most of it was based on my experiences at other shops.
 I wanted my shop to be relaxed, to have a family feel, to offer a laid back atmosphere that focused on fun and serving our customers with good vibes and top-notch customer service.
 We've always shared this with our employees and emphasize the importance of treating people with respect, kindness, and gratitude.

 After a three-year hiatus and adding a fourth child to the mix, Anne-Michelle and I are so proud to bring Ohana back to San Jose.
-I've always wanted a shop where people can come by to talk, to see the latest gear, and to feel comfortable knowing that their children are welcome, too.
-Our focus is on creating a connection within our community, and we intend to do that by offering a morning coffee bar, year-round surf camps, day date surf lessons, beginning my own custom surfboard line, Arun Frances Signature Surfboards, and continuing our after school skateboarding programs, as well as my wife's new venture Barre-ga: Barre Fitness on Standup Paddleboards.
+I've always wanted a shop where people can come by to see the latest gear, and to feel comfortable knowing that their children are welcome, too.
+Our focus is on creating a connection within our community, and we intend to do that by offering year-round water sports camps, day date surf lessons, and continuing our after school skateboarding programs.
 Our new space will become the headquarters for all things board and water related.
 We hope you will enjoy the evolution of Ohana as much as we do.

 Ohana means family.